 Just like at The Pioneer, I put the XT 11-46 cassette on the back for extra range.
 But I kept a 34t chainring on the front, with a 30 and 32t packed as spares (along with a new chain).
-The updated tooth profile holds the chain really well without a guide, although I did drop a chain once on stage 7.
+The updated tooth profile holds the chain really well without a guide, although I did drop a chain once on stage 7 – this is probably more due to chainring wear than anything else.
 These cranks have been in use for over 18 months, so they show their age and use!
 The cranks spin on Kogel bearings, which were silent the whole time.

 I did change the Di2 cable routing ahead of the Crocodile Trophy.
 The mainframe of the Norco Revolver has all the plugs and ports you need, but not the swing arm.
 And where you can have the wiring exit the frame isn’t that neat, or puts the cable in harms way.
 So I had another hole added between the two options.

 This has proven to be really neat and secure, and the wire is then covered along the swing arm, then in a reinforced section to the Di2 derailleur and zip-tied in place.
 Don’t do this at home.

 I charged the Di2 battery (which sits in the base of the seat tube) before heading to Cairns to work at the World Championships.
 After some riding there, some more riding afterwards, and then the Crocodile Trophy (so let’s say 45hrs of riding) the battery still has 40% left.